Sharlaan/pokecheck/README.md

 npm i
 npm start
 ```
+Then navigate to [http://localhost:3000](http://localhost:3000) in your favorite browser.

 ####Notes
 - since previous version were fetching paginated data, the requirement to show averages on Detail page couldnot be fulfilled.